w3c/wai-website/pages/fundamentals/components/index.fr.md

 - name: "Rémi Bétin"

 github:
-  repository: w3c/wai-website
-  path: pages/fundamentals/components/index.fr.md   # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
   label: wai-components

 permalink: /fundamentals/components/fr   # Add the language shortcode to the end; for example /path/to/file/fr